zabbix/zabbix/templates/media/otrs/README.md

-# OTRS webhook
+# ((OTRS)) Community Edition webhook
 ![](images/otrs_logo.png?raw=true)

-This guide describes how to integrate your Zabbix 5.0 installation with OTRS using the Zabbix webhook feature.
+This guide describes how to integrate your Zabbix 6.0 installation with ((OTRS)) Community Edition using the Zabbix webhook feature.
 This guide will provide instructions on setting up a media type, a user and an action in Zabbix.

 ## Requirements

-- OTRS version 6
+- ((OTRS)) Community Edition version 6
-- Zabbix version 5.0 or higher
+- Zabbix version 6.0 or higher

-## Setting up a OTRS
+## Setting up a ((OTRS)) Community Edition

 1\.
 Import [ZabbixTicketConnector.yml](ZabbixTicketConnector.yml) in Admin > Web Services.